 Promoting Access to Higher Education

-One-half of all college students attending a 4-year institution in Pennsylvania are enrolled at an AICUP school.
+Over one-half of all college students attending a 4-year institution in Pennsylvania are enrolled at an AICUP school.

 AICUP schools educate a larger proportion of low-income (Pell) students than any other sector.